 No, you just keep posting articles and products to your website.
 That’s sent out to email subscribers and, if they’re interested, they can click through from the email to your website where you can sell to them.

-We also add a signup form to your website where people add their details.
+I also add a signup form to your website where people add their details.
 This automatically adds them to your newsletter.